aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 - All data is encrypted at rest and at transit within the AWS Cloud services in this Guidance
 - An Amazon S3 access logging bucket logs all access to the asset bucket
 - Input validation on the job configuration will flag any misconfigurations in the json file
-- Least priviledge access rights on service actions
+- Least privilege access rights on service actions

 **Considerations**

 At the time of publishing (April 2026), the codebase was scanned using [Semgrep](https://semgrep.dev/), [Bandit](https://github.com/PyCQA/bandit), [Checkov](https://www.checkov.io/), [Gitleaks](https://github.com/gitleaks/gitleaks), [Grype](https://github.com/anchore/grype), and [Codeguru](https://aws.amazon.com/codeguru/) code security scanning tools.
 The following table outlines all security issues flagged as ERROR or CRITICAL with explanations.
 All critical and error issues have been reviewed and mitigated or confirmed as false positives as documented below.

 | Level   | Classification  | Source       | Rule ID                             | Cause                                                                                                  | Explanation                                                                                                                                                              |
 | ------- | --------------- | ------------ | ----------------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Error   | False Positive  | Semgrep      | arbitrary-sleep — main.py, check_build_status.py | `time.sleep()` call detected; may indicate unintentional blocking | The `time.sleep()` calls in `main.py` are intentional polling delays used to wait for GPU memory cleanup and SageMaker/Batch job status transitions.
 The calls in `check_build_status.py` are intentional polling loops that wait for CodeBuild job completion.
 These are required operational patterns, not accidental blocking code. |